perlish/Cordova-open-wifi-settings/README.md

-#NativeSettings plugin for Android Cordova 3.0
+#NativeSettings plugin for Android Cordova.

 The plugin allow you to open settings view from Android Cordova application.
+Based on https://github.com/raulduran/VideoPlayer.
 This command fires an Intent to have your devices to show the settings.

 #Adding the Plugin to your project